 - Wild Argus for the animus.
 This has three different purposes.
 First is assassination pressure, as most casters that get paralyzed are going to be dead casters.
 Second is Mat/Rat fixing, as your opponent's army cannot rely on high defenses to protect them.
 Last purposes is to control your opponent's army, as Doppler Bark prevents running or charging.

-- A warbeast that can take damage for when he maltreats.
+- A warbeast that can take damage for when he maltreats or a healing objective.

 Released in Hordes: Metamorphosis (2009)